vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

 ## 3-Tier Network Architecture

-For POC environments and minimal networks requirement, you can use the 3-tier network architecture.
-For this demonstration, we deployed Tanzu Kubernetes Grid into a 3-tier network as Infrastructure Management Network, TKG Management Network, and TKG Workload Network.
-This design allows you use only 3-tier network architectures. and ensures the isolation between Infra VMs, TKG Management. and TKG Workload components.
+For POC environments and minimal networks requirement, you can proceed with 3 network architecture.
+In this design, we deploy the Tanzu Kubernetes Grid into 3 networks as Infrastructure Management Network, TKG Management Network and TKG Workload Network.
+This design allows us to use only 3 networks and ensures the isolation between Infra VMs, TKG Management and TKG Workload components.

 This network reference design can be mapped into this general framework: